FISTS Centre of Activity Frequencies

 If you're a member or not, call on or around these frequencies at whatever speed you're happy at, be it 5 wpm or 35 wpm, and you will most likely get a reply from one of our members.
 We pride ourselves on having a friendly, helpful membership that is always ready to assist the newcomer as well as veteran operators.

 - If the centre frequency is busy and you want to call CQ, QSY away (say 500 Hz) and try there.
-If you are monitoring the centre frequencies, it helps to open your receiver's bandwidth to around 2.5 kHz so you will hear calls on nearby frequencies.
+If you are monitoring the centre frequencies, it helps to open your receiver's bandwidth to 2.5 kHz or wider so you will hear calls on nearby frequencies.

 - If calling exactly on a centre frequency, once contact is established, it can help others if you and your QSO partner QSY to a clear frequency.
 However, please bear in mind that less experienced operators might not be used to doing this, and also it's not advisable if signals are weak or the band is busy; it's better to stay where you are rather than risk losing contact.